-- Director of Choir of the West, Choral Union, and University Singers
+- Conductor of Choir of the West, Choral Union, and University Singers

 - D.M.A., Music, Arizona State University, 1992